15 Things New Englanders Eat on Christmas

 There’s something idyllic about a classic Christmas.
 Not just a snowy, white Christmas, though the weather certainly plays a part.
 But a classic Christmas is the time where families are together, gathered around a table, and eating a traditional feast unlike those you typically see today… except if you’re spending the holidays in New England.

-New England Christmas recipes are rooted deep in traditions brought over by our country’s earliest European settlers.
+New England Christmas recipes are deepply rooted in traditions brought over by our country’s earliest European settlers.
 You’re not likely to find a great number of geese on holiday tables across the country, but you’ll certainly see it in the Northeast.
-New England is also likely to see a white Christmas, so comforting, hearty soups (such as a sweet corn and clam chowder) and soul-warming cocktails (like hot buttered rum) are a holiday must-have.
+New England is also likely to see a white Christmas, so comforting, hearty soups (such as a sweet corn and clam chowder) and soul-warming cocktails (like hot buttered rum) are holiday must-haves.

 If you want to play host to your own New England-inspired Christmas this year, don’t forget the cheese straws, creamed onions, and cranberry pie.
-And while you’re planning your menu, click here for 15 things New Englanders eat on Christmas.
+And while you’re planning your menu, keep reading for 15 things New Englanders eat on Christmas.